-- You can provide the Revenue Canada / Revenue Quebec documents, but don’t have enough stated income due to write-offs.
+- You can provide the Canada Revenue Agency / Revenue Quebec documents, but don’t have enough stated income due to write-offs.
 In this case, you need a minimum of 10% down with standard interest rates.

 - If you put down less than 20% down payment when relying on stated income, the default insurance premiums are higher.

-- You cannot provide the Revenue Canada / Revenue Quebec documents, which means you will be required to put down 20% and may have higher interest rates.
+- You cannot provide the Canada Revenue Agency/ Revenue Quebec documents, which means you will be required to put down 20% and may have higher interest rates.

 For a typical borrower, lenders often require a letter of employment and recent pay stubs to confirm and calculate income.
 When it comes to calculating income for a self-employed application, lenders will either take an average of two years’ income or your most recent annual income if it’s lower.